mgrouchy/django-stronghold/README.md

 Get inside your stronghold and make all your Django views default login_required

-Stronghold is a very small and easy to use django app that makes all your Django project default to require login for all of your views.
+Stronghold is a very small and easy to use Django app that makes your project require login on all of your views.

 WARNING: still in development, so some of the DEFAULTS and such will be changing without notice.